Pupil premium funding

 • Mentoring and counselling to work in partnership with parents and other agencies

-• Sensory Overload – Students adversely affected by increased sensory stimuli
+• Sensory overload – students adversely affected by increased sensory stimuli

-• Sensory Underload – Students adversely affected by reduced sensory stimuli
+• Sensory underload – students adversely affected by reduced sensory stimuli

-• Cross-curricular intervention support
+Cross-curricular intervention support:

 • Staffing and resources for identified content that has been missed or is in need of consolidation

-How we will assess the effect of this expenditure on the educational attainment of our students
+How will we assess the effect of this expenditure on the educational attainment of our students?

-• Internal academic progress data
+Internal academic progress data comprised of:

 • Externally awarded academic progress data